hmrc/txm-fph-specification/source/documentation/connection-method/connection-method.html.md

 ---
-title: How to send header data
+title: What you need to send
 weight: 2
 description: Page description for search engines
 ---

-# How to send header data
+# What you need to send

-## Select your connection method

 <span class="font-large">It’s important to select the correct connection method for your application.
 Your connection method determines which header data you need to send.
 </span>

 ### Direct or via intermediary servers

 Your application connects directly to HMRC or via intermediary servers.
 Select a direct connection method if your application connects directly to HMRC.